Mormonism and Nicene Christianity: Nature of God and humanity

 While Mormons might agree with the statement that the Father and the Son are "uncreated", their understanding of "creation" differs from that of traditional Christianity.
 Mormons do not believe, as do traditional Christians, that God created the universe ex nihilo (from nothing).
 Rather, to Mormons, the act of creation is to organize or reorganize pre-existing matter or intelligence.
 Traditional Christians consider God to be a "necessary being", meaning that he cannot not exist, while all other creations are "contingent beings".
 In Mormonism, by contrast, God created the universe and everything in it from existing matter.

-The Mormon sense of "eternal" differs from that of traditional Christians, who believe that God's eternal nature exists outside of space and time.
+The Mormon sense of "eternal" differs from traditional Christians, who believe God's eternal nature exists outside of space and time.
 Very few in the LDS Church situate God outside of space and time.
 However, Mormon scripture states that "time is measured only unto man."
 They believe that the Father, Son, and Holy Spirit are co-eternal, and they believe that all of humanity is co-eternal with the Father in the sense that the underlying spark of all intelligence has always existed (in space and time) and never was created.

-Mormons believe that God is scrutable through revelation, ("To the older New England the ways and 'providences' of God were inscrutable.
-To a rebellious son of New England, living in an age of secret societies with strange signs and special ceremonies, God was quite scrutable, but only to those who were initiated.") and anthropomorphic, in that he has a physical body of flesh and bone.
-Mormons believe in traditional Christian notions that God is omnipotent and omniscient, and also believe that "[e]ven God's omnipotence must conform to the attributes of truth and wisdom and justice and mercy"..
+Mormons believe that God is scrutable through revelation, and anthropomorphic, in that he has a physical body of flesh and bone.
+Mormons believe in traditional Christian notions that God is omnipotent and omniscient, and also believe that "[e]ven God's omnipotence must conform to the attributes of truth and wisdom and justice and mercy".